Come to My Window: Critical reception

+Accolades

 Music video

-The black-and-white music video for "Come to My Window", directed by Samuel Bayer, cuts between a mental patient (Juliette Lewis) and Etheridge playing her guitar and singing.
+The black-and-white music video for "Come to My Window", directed by American visual artist, cinematographer, and commercial, music video and film director Samuel Bayer, cuts between a mental patient played by actress Juliette Lewis and Etheridge playing her guitar and singing.
 The video also features "child-like" drawings in certain scenes.
 According to an episode of VH1's Pop Up Video, these drawings were created by a crew member's five-year-old daughter.
 Additionally, the video was to have included an appearance by a little girl; the mental patient's "lost childhood".
 While the appearance was filmed, it got lost during editing.
+"Come to My Window" was nominated for Best Clip of the Year in the category for Rock at the 1994 Billboard Music Video Awards.

 Live performances

 Etheridge performed "Come to My Window" during The Concert for New York City, the benefit concert following the September 11, 2001 attacks.

 The song was played by the World Wrestling Federation in the background of a tribute to wrestler Owen Hart who died during a match.

 Etheridge also appeared on an episode of The Real Housewives of Beverly Hills, singing "Come to My Window" at a fundraiser for Homeless Not Toothless at Dorit and Paul Kemsley's home.